 Richard Rison, son of the president of the W. R. Rison Banking Company, of Huntsville, was found dead last Thursday night in the rear of his office of the bank with a bullet through his heart.
 A note written in a scrawling hand stated that he accidentally shot himself while cleaning his pistol.

 - Mrs. A. B. Harraway is quite ill at this writing.

 - Mrs. T. Simp Smith and Mrs. C. C. Hammond visited A. B. Harraway Sunday.

 - Cotton is selling at 10 ¼ cents here.

 - Simon, you know how Uncle Zack is.
 He never writes a letter unless he has a drink.
 You know how seriously he got lacerated in the wire fence last winter.

-- I guess you will hear form Sut soon.
+- I guess you will hear from Sut soon.

 - I have a riddle for Uncle Zack: Love, I sit and, love I stand, love I hold in my right hand; love I see in you.
 Unriddle this and you can hang me.
 Jack.